albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 $ export PATH="$GOPATH/bin:$PATH"
 ```

-You can use any other directory, but, I found this is a common one, so, lets
+You can use any other directory, but, I found this is a common one, so lets
 stick with the "convention".
-Here we are exporting the GOPATH and adding the Go
+Here we are exporting the GOPATH and adding any Go
 generated binaries to the path.

 ## Set completions ZSH